By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 callbacks may be executed concurrently with one another.

-However, a particular ExecutionContext
+However, a particular ExecutionContext implementation may result

 in a well-defined order.